ETH-DISCO/captcha-the-flag/README.md

 Solving Google's reCAPTCHAv2 with high accuracy has become an exciting computer vision challenge that lets models compete against humans on a level playing field to pass a Turing test.
 Previous solutions have shown that it is possible to achieve a success rate of 92-98% [^2] [^8] [^18] [^9] and most recently 100% as demonstrated by Plesner et al. [^16].

+However, the issue in trying to beat reCAPTCHAv2 remains that none of the experiments are reproducible, given that the code is not available or the dataset is not public.

+This repository aims to provide a reproducible environment to train and evaluate models on the reCAPTCHAv2 challenge by providing a vast dataset of over 100,000 images and a very close lookalike of reCAPTCHAv2 [^diff]

 # References

 [^2]: Björklund, Arvid and Uogele, Marius.
 Classifying Google reCAPTCHA v2 - A study